Expert Fiberglass Insulation Installation for Attics by Perrault Construction

 What is the R-value of blown insulation?

 The R-value of blown insulation measures its thermal resistance.
-Typically, blown fiberglass insulation has an R-value ranging from R-2.9 to R-4.3 per inch, making it an effective choice for improving energy efficiency in homes.
+Typically, blown fiberglass insulation has an R-value ranging from 2.9 to 4.3 per inch, making it effective for enhancing energy efficiency and comfort in homes.

 How does blown insulation compare to batts?

-Blown insulation and batts differ primarily in installation and coverage.
-Blown insulation fills gaps and irregular spaces more effectively, providing better thermal performance, while batts are easier to install in standard areas but may leave gaps if not fitted properly.
+Blown insulation and batts differ in application and effectiveness.
+Blown insulation fills gaps and irregular spaces better, providing superior thermal performance, while batts are easier to install in standard-sized areas but may leave gaps if not fitted precisely.

 Is blown insulation safe for my home?

 Blown insulation is safe for your home when installed correctly by professionals.
-It effectively improves energy efficiency and comfort without posing health risks, as long as it meets safety standards and is properly maintained.
+It enhances energy efficiency and comfort without posing health risks, as long as it meets safety standards and is made from non-toxic materials.

 What factors affect blown insulation cost?

-The factors that affect blown insulation cost include the type of insulation material, the size of the area to be insulated, labor costs, and any necessary preparation work.
+The factors affecting blown insulation cost include the type and quality of insulation material, the size of the area to be insulated, labor costs, and any necessary preparation or repairs to the existing structure.

 How to find a blown insulation contractor?

-Finding a blown insulation contractor involves researching local companies, checking online reviews, and asking for recommendations from friends or family.
-Ensure they are licensed, insured, and have experience with fiberglass insulation installation for optimal results.
+Finding a blown insulation contractor involves researching local professionals, checking online reviews, and asking for recommendations from friends or family.
+Ensure they have experience with fiberglass insulation and offer free estimates for your project.

 What is the lifespan of blown insulation?

-The lifespan of blown insulation typically ranges from 20 to 30 years, depending on factors such as material quality and environmental conditions.
-Proper installation and maintenance can help maximize its effectiveness over time.
+The lifespan of blown insulation typically ranges from 20 to 30 years, depending on factors such as material quality, installation, and environmental conditions.
+Proper maintenance can help maximize its effectiveness over time.

 Can blown insulation reduce noise levels?

 Blown insulation can effectively reduce noise levels in your home.
-Its dense structure helps absorb sound, minimizing noise transmission between rooms and creating a quieter, more comfortable living environment.
+Its dense material helps absorb sound, minimizing noise transmission between rooms and creating a quieter living environment.

 How to assess blown insulation effectiveness?